eMapR/LTOP_Imaging/README.md

 	1. Open terminal on Islay in a VNC

-	2. Activate conda environment “py35”
+	2. Activate conda environment “py35”.
+What if they dont have Islay?

 		conda activate py35